-Under the Act, the 2017 AB Bonds and the income therefrom shall at all times be exempt from taxation by the State, or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.
+Under the Act, the 2021 A Bonds and the income therefrom shall at all times be exempt from taxation by the State, or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.

-The State also imposes a corporation net income and a business franchise tax on corporations and partnerships doing business and owning property in the State.
-The corporation income and business franchise tax statutes contain a formulary adjustment decreasing the amount of income and capital subject to these taxes for corporations or partnerships owning bonds such as the 2017 AB Bonds.
+The State also imposes a corporation net income tax on corporations and a personal income tax on the resident partners of partnerships, the resident shareholders of S corporations and the resident members of limited liability companies doing business in the State.
+The corporation net income and personal income tax statutes contain formulary adjustments decreasing the amount of income subject to these taxes for certain corporations, partnerships, S corporations or limited liability companies owning bonds such as the 2021 A Bonds.